 Inheritance dispute?
 Talk to an attorney today.

 At Lindquist Wood Edwards, our will contest attorneys will fight for your interests to secure what you’re entitled to.
-To schedule your free consultation, please call 214-760-6893 or submit anonline message.
+To schedule your consultation, please call 214-760-6893 or submit anonline message.